 Words Alive did not begin collecting this data until the beginning of 2020.
-Because we did not have solid data, a perception that our volunteers were primarily retiree-aged became prevalent within our community.
-However, between the large increase in our volunteer base and active data collection over the past 24 months, we have seen a consistent trend of younger volunteers joining Words Alive.
+Because we did not have solid data, a perception that our volunteers were primarily retireeaged became prevalent within our community.
+However, between the large increase in our volunteer base and active data collection over the past 30 months, we have seen a consistent trend of younger volunteers joining Words Alive.

-- o Date Range: 1/1/2020-12/31/21
+- Date Range: 1/1/2020-6/30/2022

-- o N = 664
+- O N = 821

-- o 78% are under 35.
+- o 69% are under 35.

-- 58% are under 25 years old.
+- o 47% are under 25 years old.

-o Growing Edge: Our volunteers

-span five generations, which provides broad perspective when considering life experiences and expertise.
+Growing Edge: Our volunteers span five generations, which provides broad perspective when considering life experiences and expertise.
 The growing prominence of younger voices can begin to add credibility to the relevancy of the work we are doing.
 Staff and Lead Volunteers will benefit from an investment in training on multi-generational workforces and tactics and resources.